yatsu/jaffle/docs/installation.rst

 - Python >= 3.4
 - Jupyter Notebook >= 5.0

-Turret also requires other libraries listed in `requirements.in`.
+Jaffle also requires other libraries listed in `requirements.in`.
 They are automatically installed by the installer.

 Installation
 ============